Skip to main content

 }

-Each proposal comprises of the following:
+Each proposal is comprised of the following:

 1. entityType